CirclesUBI/whitepaper/Circles.md

 Because personal currencies are only able to travel through their networks of trust, the value of a specific personal currency is a measure of how many other accounts trust it.
 This means that users who are new to the system and don’t have many trusted relationships have a less valuable currency than someone who is well-established in the network.
 It also means that the currency of new users gets more valuable over time as they create more trust relationships.

-Since the system is enforcing a one-to-one exchange rate, and new users’ personal currencies are less valuable than established users personal currencies, a potential problem emerges:
+Since the system internally enforces a one-to-one exchange rate, and new users’ personal currencies are less valuable than established users personal currencies, a potential problem emerges:

 ```
 25 people trust AliceCoin